lzhang12/Elements_of_Statistical_Learning/README.md

+# Python for EPL
-# Python Implementation and Exercise Solution of "The Elements of Statistical Learning" by Trevor Hastie, Robert Tibshirani, Jerome Friedman (2nd Ed.)
+**Python Implementation and Exercise Solution of "The Elements of Statistical Learning" by _Trevor Hastie, Robert Tibshirani, Jerome Friedman_ (2nd Ed.)**

 ## Outline
 ### Chapter 2 --  Overview of Supervised Learning